goodshuffle/goodshuffle-developer-site/content/docs/customization/icons.md

 You may customize the icon of the item card and the wishlist floating action button.
 The easiest way to accomplish this is by&hellip;

-1. Setting a background image of the `gspro-icon` webcomponent.
+1. Setting a background image of the `gspro-icon` web component.
 1. Hide the built-in SVG.

 _Please Note: you should host icon images on a server (or service) you control.
 Otherwise, changes to it could cause unexpected issues on your website._